mongodb-labs/drivers-atlas-testing/docs/source/spec-test-format.rst

   Note that the ``initialData`` (and, by necessity, ``createEntities``) field of this document is interpreted and executed by ``astrolabe``, while the remaining fields are interpreted and executed by the workload executor.

+.. note:: A previous version of this document specified a top-level ``uriOptions`` for specifying URI options for the MongoClient under test.
+  In the current version, options can be specified using the ``uriOptions`` key of the unified test format when creating a client entity.

 -------
 Changes